 Wonderful work. :)

-about 2 years ago aaa said:
+over 2 years ago aaa said:

 I agree with everyone.
 This takes a debate (that I believe every parent should have with themselves) and puts a paranormal/futuristic spin on it.
 It asks a tough question, "Should we have children if we can't keep them safe from harm?"
 Or, at least, that's how I applied this story to my day to day life.